House of Abhinandan Lodha: Partnership

 In June 2023, HoABL partnered with Indigo Hospitality for a restaurant project in Alibaug.
 Later that year, it formed a joint venture with HDFC Capital Advisors, investing ₹1,500 crore in plotted and low-rise developments across India.
 Additionally, it partnered with The Leela Palaces Hotels & Resorts to develop a hotel in Ayodhya in their The Sarayu project.
 In March 2025, HoABL launched the Land for Her campaign on International Women's Day.

 Recognition

-In August 2025, HoABL entered the Guinness World Records for creating the largest floral mosaic logo in Vrindavan, Uttar Pradesh.
-Spanning 100 sq metres, the logo was crafted from locally grown red and white carnations.
+In August 2025, the company was recognized by Guinness World Records for the largest floral mosaic logo (100 square metres) in Vrindavan.